kensnyder/js-template/CONTRIBUTING.md

 # Contributor Covenant Code of Conduct

+When contributing to this repository, please note we have a code of conduct;
+please follow it in all your interactions with the project.

+## Pull Request Process

+1. Ensure all unit tests pass.
+Add more unit tests if applicable.
+2. Update the README.md with details of change if applicable.
+3. Give maintainers some time to review the changes.

+## Code of Conduct

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our